maciejbdybala/grand-repo/README.md

 Repository to track progress towards a career in data engineering, science or analysis.
 This I think is more for myself than anyone else, but I keep it public anyway.

+**2024-06-05**

+* Finished last assignment for MST374 - applying integer programming in Python to covering set problems and travelling salesperson problems.
+* Yet to start using Obsidian for note taking.
+  * to do: post my Python code on GitHub to showcase skills.

 **2024-05-05**

 * I got 99% for my next-to-last computational applied mathematics assignment.